KCW89/telebort-core-programs/Program-Data-2 (ver.2025).md

 ---

 **Note:**
-Throughout Program F, real-world datasets from [data.gov.my](https://data.gov.my/) and [data.gov.sg](https://data.gov.sg/) are integrated into lessons on data analysis, visualization, cleaning, and interpretation to give students practical experience with authentic data.
+Throughout Program Data-2, real-world datasets from [data.gov.my](https://data.gov.my/) and [data.gov.sg](https://data.gov.sg/) are integrated into lessons on data analysis, visualization, cleaning, and interpretation to give students practical experience with authentic data.

 ---

-This file provides a detailed 24-lesson plan for Program F: Data Analysis and Data Science, now fully incorporating the use of real-world data as requested.
+This file provides a detailed 24-lesson plan for Program Data-2: Data Analysis and Data Science, now fully incorporating the use of real-world data as requested.